samson6460/tf_keras_gradcamplusplus/README.md

 # Example
 Here's an example model that can classify bone X-rays into three categories: wrist, shoulder and elbow based on VGG16.

-The model was pretrained by imagenet and finetuned by **MURA** dataset.
+The model was pretrained on ImageNet and finetuned on **MURA** dataset.

 Get the model by calling `vgg16_mura_model(destination_path)`.If it's the first time it will download the weights automatically.